Syria conflict: Women 'targets of abuse and torture'

 "They are being used as privilege, not in the sense that they are favoured, but because sometimes of their relationship to opposition members or government-related members," EMHRN spokeswoman Hayet Zeghiche told the BBC.

-"They are deliberately targeted because of political issues and also because they are vulnerable victims."'Alone and isolated'
+"They are deliberately targeted because of political issues and also because they are vulnerable victims."

 The report also says the kidnapping of women has also become a strategy of exchanging prisoners and exacting revenge, and that the nature of the crimes - rape and gang-rape - leaves many women isolated.